 The Development of the Mouth and Tooth

-At about six weeks of age, the basic substance of the tooth forms in the fetus.
-Then between 24 and 28 weeks of gestation, the hard tissue that surrounds the teeth forms.
+At about six weeks of age, the primary substance of the tooth forms in the fetus.
+Then between 24 and 28 weeks of gestation, the hard tissue surrounding the teeth forms.
 The next to last stage happens after birth when the tooth protrudes through the gum.
-The final stage is when your child loses their primary teeth.
+The final step is when your child loses their primary teeth.

 About Primary Teeth

-Take a quick peek inside your baby’s mouth and you will see that the 20 primary teeth are already present in the jaws.
-They hide out under the gumline and will start coming in ( erupt) between the ages of six and 12 months.
+Take a quick peek inside your baby’s mouth, and you will see that the 20 primary teeth are already present in the jaws.
+They hide out under the gumline and will start coming in ( erupt) between six and 12 months.
 All 20 primary teeth will erupt by three years of age.
 Although every child is different, you can usually expect the first tooth to be the central incisor — the middle front tooth on the lower jaw.

 Primary Teeth Erupt

 The second central incisor is the next tooth to erupt in the lower jaw.
-Next, the set of four upper incisors will come in, then the first four molars.
-Followed by the remaining bottom two lateral incisors, after that other teeth begin to slowly fill in, usually in pairs, until all 20 teeth have come in.
+Next, four upper incisors will come in, then the first four molars.
+They are followed by the remaining bottom two lateral incisors; after that, other teeth begin to slowly fill in, usually in pairs, until all 20 teeth have come in.
 Expect all primary teeth to be in place by three years of age.

 Teething and Tender Gums